OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 keywords: ["getting practical by creating a new open source project", "creating an open source project", "creating an open source project tutorial", "creating an open source project for beginners", "creating a repository", "creating a README", "adding an open source license", "creating contributing guidelines for an open source project", "adding an open source code of conduct", "creating open source issue forms", "creating an open source pull request template", "promoting open source projects", "recognizing open source contributors", "monitoring open source projects", "open source maintainers", "Open Source", "Open Source Community"]
 ---

-Now that you've gone through the course and understand what it takes to be a successful maintainer, let's get practical and start your first open source project as a maintainer!
+Now that you've completed the course and understand what it takes to be a successful maintainer, let's get practical and start your first open source project as a maintainer!

 ## Prerequisites

-You'll need to have the following:
+You'll need the following:

 - A [GitHub Account](https://github.com)

 ## Choosing Your Project

-Sometimes, the hardest part is deciding what you will work on.
+Sometimes, the hardest part is deciding what to work on.
 Here are some general ideas to get you started:

 - Identify a problem or need in the open source community.
 - Think about a topic you're passionate about that others might be interested in.
 - Think about a problem you've had to solve that others can benefit from.

-Don't think too hard about it now.
+Don't overthink it for now.
 You can always go back and update things later.
-For now, if you need a place to start, let's create a repository about your favorite open source resources.
+For now, if you need a place to start, let's create a repository for your favorite open source resources.

 ## Creating Your Repository

-We will walk through the steps to set up your project in GitHub.
-Although it's not the only way to get started with a project, it's the one we'll use in this demonstration.
+We'll walk through the steps to set up your project on GitHub.
+Although it's not the only way to start a project, it's the method we'll use in this demonstration.

 - Go to [GitHub](https://github.com) and sign in.
 - Click on the "+" icon in the upper right corner and select "New repository."